patrick-kidger/jaxtyping/CONTRIBUTING.md

 pre-commit install
 ```

-These hooks use Black and isort to format the code, and flake8 to lint it.
+These hooks use ruff to lint and format the code.

 Now make your changes.
 Make sure to include additional tests if necessary.